Mera Peak (6476m) and Island Peak (6189m)

 - Visa

-- Tips and summit bonuses – more information on figures here.
+- Tips for both porters and guides – more information on figures here.

 Payments

-A deposit of £100 is required on booking to secure your place and we ask that the remaining balance (trip price minus the deposit) is paid six weeks prior to your departure.
-You can make interim payments and add information like flight times through your Adventure Alternative account.
+A deposit of £250.00 is required on booking to secure your place and we ask that the remaining balance (trip price minus the deposit) is paid six weeks prior to your departure.
+You can make interim payments at any time on your account.

 FLIGHT DELAYS IN LUKLA